billhennessy/blog-chunky/content/post/sir-martin-rees-and-his-1000-dollar-bet.md

 But tinkering with DNA undoubtedly has side effects we do not yet know.
 And these COVID vaccine were tested only superficially.
 There is no long-term study to quantify the risks, but there are adjacent studies that give grim glimpses into the future of people who get the jab.
 [As we reported yesterday](/post/the-zombie-apocalypes-is-coming-but-it-wont-look-like-the-movies/), the way these vaccines alter DNA opens the door to massive increases in Alzheimers, ALS, and other neurological diseases.
 Sir Martin descdribes the problem in *Our Final Hour*.
 He recounts that most new kinds of surgery tend to have depressingly high mortality or failure rates, but that people facing certain death often choose to take their chances anyway.
 The upside, in these cases, is worth the risk to the terminal patient.

 > But **there is a difference when those exposed to the risk are given no choice, and don't stand to gain any compensating benefit**, when the "worst case" could be disasterous, or when the risk can't be quantified.
 Some scientists seem fatalistic about the risks; or else optimistic, even complacent, that the more scarifying "downsides" can be averted.
-This optimisim may be misplaced, and **we should therefore ask, can the more intractable risks be staved off by "going slow" in some areas**, or by sacrificing some of science's traditional openness?
+This optimisim may be misplaced, and **we should therefore ask, can the more intractable risks be staved off by "going slow" in some areas**, or by sacrificing some of science's traditional openness?[^4]

 Science moved anything but slowly with these COVID vaccines.
 I know President Trump seemed very proud at the speed with which Pfizer and Moderna brought these vaccines to market.
 But President Trump is neither a scientist nor a philopher, and the people he relied on for scientific advice have deep vested financial interest in selling these therapies.